Troubleshooting iTechworld Lithium Storage Batteries

 My battery will charge up to over 14v but drops when the charger is disconnected.

-A lithium battery will charge up to 14.4v; when the charger is disconnected, the battery will rest at 13.5v – 13.8v.
-A resting voltage of 13.5v or higher is considered 100% full.
+A lithium battery can charge to over 14v when there is a charger connected.
+When this charging source is disconnected, the battery will settle to between 13.5 – 13.8v.
+A resting voltage of 13.5v or higher is considered full.

 My battery's case has warped/distorted.

-We use ABS material; rather than becoming brittle and breaking, ABS will warp slightly under heat; other battery casings not made from ABS will break under similar heat conditions, exposing the internals.
-Inside an iTechworld lithium battery is another case protecting the battery.
+All our batteries are cased in ABS material (excluding our Super Slim range).
+ABS plastic will warp slightly under heat whereas other battery casings made from other materials will become brittle and break, exposing the internals.
+Inside an iTechworld lithium battery is another case protecting the cells.
 The warping will only be on the outer case and will not affect how the battery operates or its performance.

 My battery does not work well in my smart battery box.